 ELECTION DAY VOTE-BY-MAIL BALLOT DELIVERY AFFIDAVIT(DS-DE 136)

 How to Correct a Missing or Mismatched Signature on Your Vote By Mail Ballot

-If you returned your Vote By Mail ballot to your supervisor of elections, but forgot to sign the ballot or have been notified that the signature on your Vote By Mail ballot does not match the signature on file with our office, your ballot will not count unless you complete and return the Omitted Signature Affidavit for Absentee Ballot (DS-DE 139, eff 1/2014) or the Signature Cure Affidavit For Vote-By-Mail Ballot no later than 5 pm on the day before the election.
+If you returned your Vote By Mail ballot to your supervisor of elections, but forgot to sign the ballot or have been notified that the signature on your Vote By Mail ballot does not match the signature on file with our office, your ballot will not count unless you complete and return the Cure Affidavit For Vote-By-Mail Ballot no later than 5 pm on the second day after the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.